saurabhhgupta/OpenTPU/README.md

 ### I'd like to do some analysis/extensions of OpenTPU, but I need Verilog.
 Do you have a Verilog version?
 PyRTL can can output structural Verilog for the design, using the `OutputToVerilog` function.

-### I have suggestions, criticisms, and/or would like to contribute.
-That's not a question, but please get in touch!
-Email Deeksha (deeksha@cs.ucsb.edu) or Joseph (jmcmahan@cs.ucsb.edu).

-### I'm a Distinguished Hardware Engineer at Google and the Lead Architect of the TPU.
-I see many inefficiencies in your implementation.
-Hi Norm!
-Tim welcomes you to Santa Barbara to talk about all things TPU :)

 ## Software details